goldshtn/spark-workshop/python/lab4-propprices.md

 Bonus: use the Python `matplotlib` module to plot the property price changes month-over-month across the entire dataset.

-> The `matplotlib` module is installed in the instructor-provided VirtualBox appliance.
+> The `matplotlib` module is installed in the instructor-provided appliance.
+However, there is no X environment, so you will not be able to view the actual plot.
 For your own system, follow the [installation instructions](http://matplotlib.org/users/installing.html).

 **Solution**: